peterfraedrich/Engine/README.md

-/pool/add                   // adds a server to an upstream pool /pool/delete                // removes a server from an upstream pool /pool/list                  // returns all servers in an upstream pool as JSON
+/pool/add                   // adds a server to an upstream pool /pool/delete                // removes a server from an upstream pool /pool/list                  // returns all servers in an upstream pool as JSON /upstream/create            // creates a new upstream pool /upstream/destroy           // destroys an upstream pool and all of its children
 ```

 #### API key